brianmickey/100-days-of-code/r1-log.md

 ### R0D23
 Formatted some things in my portfolio, improved my header with flexbox, made my header not cover up my internal links.
 Still much more to do and learn.

+### R0D23
+Resized thumbnail images, and added them into cards.
+Messed with CSS Grid which is still acting strange and skipping the first cell...